asyncapi/website/pages/blog/conference-2023.md

 ## Where To Next?

-As we plan for AACoT'24, we have three potential locations - one in Lagos (happening early Q2), U.K. hosted by APIdays London, and the other in France at APIdays Paris(happening in Q4).
-If you are interested, we are currently seeking sponsors for AACoT'24, either as our financial sponsor or event and host sponsor.
+As we plan for AACoT'24, we are excited to announce that APIdays will be hosting us in Helsinki on May 28-29th, London on September 17-18th, and Paris on December 3-5th.
+Additionally, we are exploring the possibility of holding the event in Lagos in early Q2.

+If you are interested in sponsoring AACoT'24, we welcome financial sponsors or event and host sponsors.

 You can check out our [Open Collective Page](https://opencollective.com/asyncapi/events/asyncapi-conference-on-tour-6b3c0aa1) to see the current sponsorship tiers or download our sponsorship prospectus for more information.